 As Professor Roger Williams, PhD, author of “Biochemical Individuality“, notes, “the idea that a piece of pie or a slice of bread or a hamburger contains a specific number of calories, and that these figures can be used to calculate one’s calorie consumption is ridiculous”.

 Bailor, Jonathan, “The Calorie Myth“, 2014, HarperWave

 Lustig MD, Dr. Robert, Is a Calorie a Calorie?
 Processed Food, Experiment Gone Wrong, 1:39 lecture

-Taubes, Gary, “The Quality of Calories: Competing Paradigms of Obesity“, :52 lecture
+Taubes, Gary, “The Quality of Calories: Competing Paradigms of Obesity“, fifty-two minute lecture

 Taubes, Gary, “Good Calories.
 Bad Calories: Challenging the Conventional Wisdom“, Knopf, 2007, audio

 Berry MD, Ken, “Counting Calories is Stupid!“, eleven-minute lecture